Simply Piano Review: The Truth About Learning Piano With an App

 A Better Alternative?

 I’ve tried a bunch of piano apps.
-If I had to recommend a better one for actually learning how to play, if you're not a kid, it’s Pianoforall.
+If I had to recommend a better option for actually learning how to play, especially if you're an adult, it’s Pianoforall.

 It’s cheaper too.
 One-time payment.
 No subscriptions.
-And it works offline.
+And you can download the lessons to use offline.

 But it’s not as flashy.
 No pretty animations.
 Just solid teaching.